Customise Existing Terraform Templates

-In this document we are customizing the sample-aws terraform template to setup the DIGIT infra in aws.
+This page provides details about customizing the sample-aws terraform template to set up the DIGIT infra in AWS.

 • Clone the DIGIT-DevOps repo